roge-rm/eightbuttonMIDIfootswitch/README.md

 I built this to go along with my Synthstrom Deluge as a way to manage the new looping functionality in the (pending) 3.0 firmware.

-The idea is to build a footswitch that sends MIDI messages via USB and regular 5 pin MIDI.
-I am not a coder, a 3D designer, a good solderer(er), etc so if you are good at any of those things you will likely see things you will not be proud of.
-I'm just happy to be here and happy to share what I've learned, hopefully you can use this information to make yourself something.
+The idea was to build a footswitch that sends MIDI on/off messages via USB/DIN-5 MIDI port.
+This does that, and more!
+Currently there are 5 modes of operation selectable at boot:
+1. MIDI Note Timed (on note sent on button press, off note sent after a preset time)
+2. MIDI Note Toggle (press button once to turn on, press again to turn off)
+3. MIDI CC Timed (same as mode 1 but with CC messages)
+4. MIDI CC Toggle (same as mode 2 but with CC)
+5. Program Change (pressing each of the 8 buttons sends a different Program Change message) If you do not choose an option the footswitch will start the default (mode 1) after a set timeout (6 seconds).

 #### Items used in this build:
 - 3D Printer